-Before you can start managing your own ROAs you need to do a one time setup where you:
+Before you can start managing your own Route Origin Authorisations (ROAs) you need to do a one time setup where you:

-connect to Parent CA (typically a Regional or National Internet Registry)
+connect to a Parent CA (typically a Regional or National Internet Registry)

 This can be easily achieved using the user interface.
 Connecting to the Publication Server and Parent CA is done by exchanging a couple of XML files.
 After this initial setup, and you can simply manage your ROAs.